-Usually, the first steps to getting help if you feel you are having problems with your mental health is visiting your general practitioners’ (GP) surgery.
-A GP is a doctor who can provide treatment and care for your physical and mental health.
-This section provides information on what to expect from the appointment and what your GP can do for you.
+Usually, the first step to getting help if you feel you are having problems with your mental health is visiting your general practitioners’ (GP) surgery.
+A GP is a doctor who can give you treatment and care for your physical and mental health.
+This section gives information on what to expect from a GP appointment and what your GP can do for you.

 - GPs can provide treatment for mental health problems and offer ongoing care and support.